-This basket is woven from a type of grass called “Krajood” in Thai, which grows naturally around marshy areas.
+This basket is woven from Krajood, a type of grass that grows naturally around marshy areas in Thailand.

-The stalks are cut from the root, dried, and flattened before weaving.
-They are typically harvested from spring (around May) to summer (around August).
-For larger baskets, longer stalks are needed, so harvesting is sometimes delayed to allow the grass to grow further before cutting.
+The stalks are cut from the roots, dried, then flattened before being woven.
+They are typically harvested between May and August.
+For larger baskets, longer stalks are required, so harvesting is sometimes delayed to allow further growth.

 The makers vary by region.
-In some villages, skilled weavers act as instructors and guide others, while in other places, families across three generations weave together.
-It is common for baskets to be made in groups of about four to five people per village.
+In some villages, experienced weavers lead small groups and teach others, while in other areas, families work across three generations.
+Typically, baskets are made in groups of about four or five people.

 For most people, basket weaving is not a full-time occupation.
-It is usually done in between farming work such as rice cultivation, and most weavers belong to the older generation.
+It is often done in between farming work such as rice cultivation, and most of the weavers belong to the older generation.

-Although there are still few young weavers, the value of natural-material products like these is being rediscovered in Thailand, and more young people are beginning to take an interest in basket making.
+Although there are still few young weavers, natural-material products like these are once again gaining appreciation in Thailand, and more young people are beginning to take an interest in them.

 This page introduces three sizes—S, M, and L—of rectangular organizing baskets made from Krajood grass.

-The glue is thoroughly dried, but in rare cases, people with sensitive skin may experience redness or irritation upon contact.
-If you are concerned, placing a cloth or paper inside the basket may help avoid direct contact with the surface.
+The glue is thoroughly dried, but in rare cases, people with sensitive skin may experience redness upon contact.
+If concerned, consider placing a cloth or paper liner inside the basket before use.

 This slim rectangular basket is great for lining up and organizing items.
 Its sturdy shape holds well, whether placed on the floor or on a shelf, making it useful in many different settings.